S61203/Speech_Emotion_Recognition/README.md

 - Speech Emotion Recognition (SER): Detects emotion from voice using Convolutional and LSTM-based neural networks.

-*Facial Emotion Recognition (FER): Detects emotion from video frames/images using CNN and LSTM models
+* Facial Emotion Recognition (FER): Detects emotion from video frames/images using CNN and LSTM models

 It is implemented in Python and offers a user-friendly GUI built with Tkinter for loading datasets, training models, and making predictions on both image and audio inputs.

 **🧠 Features**

-*Detect emotions from facial expressions using image datasets.
+* Detect emotions from facial expressions using image datasets.

-*Detect emotions from speech using audio datasets.
+* Detect emotions from speech using audio datasets.

-*Train using CNN and LSTM for both image and speech inputs.
+* Train using CNN and LSTM for both image and speech inputs.

-*Real-time video-based emotion prediction.
+* Real-time video-based emotion prediction.

-*Metrics: Accuracy, Precision, Recall, F1-Score.
+* Metrics: Accuracy, Precision, Recall, F1-Score.

 **🛠️ Tech Stack**

-*Python
+* Python

-*Keras / TensorFlow
+* Keras / TensorFlow

-+OpenCV
++ OpenCV

-+Librosa
++ Librosa

-+NLTK
++ NLTK

-+scikit-learn
++ scikit-learn

-+Tkinter GUI
++ Tkinter GUI

-+Matplotlib
++ Matplotlib

-+MoviePy, SpeechRecognition, SoundFile
++ MoviePy, SpeechRecognition, SoundFile

 **📊 Dataset**

 Use datasets like:

-+FER2013 or custom-labeled images for facial emotion detection.
++ FER2013 or custom-labeled images for facial emotion detection.

-+TESS, RAVDESS, or similar datasets for speech emotion recognition.
++ TESS, RAVDESS, or similar datasets for speech emotion recognition.

 Place them inside the dataset/ folder, structured by emotion labels.